|

 on-street parking are also available.

-New Center [B]
+Center [B]

 Vicinity of

-Woodward and West Grand Boulevard
+Woodward and West Grand

 Full Tour Page

-New Center is
+New Center is definitely the

-definitely the house that Albert Kahn built!
+house that Albert Kahn built!
+The

-the Fisher Building and the General Motors Building.
-The Fisher, perhaps the most significant
+Building and the General Motors Building.

-structure of Kahn's career, houses shops, restaurants, art galleries,
+houses shops, restaurants, art galleries, business offices and the renowned

-to relocating downtown to the Renaissance Center.
+the Renaissance Center.
 Consisting of eight wings projecting from a

 central spine and a five-story hipped-roof annex connected to the rear